-Long-Term Debt - In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the government-wide Statement of Net Position.
-Bond premiums and original issue discounts are deferred over the life of the bonds.
+In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities.
+Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight line method.
 Bonds payable are reported net of the applicable bond premium or discount.

-In the fund financial statements, governmental fund types recognize bond premiums and discounts during the current period.
+In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
 The face amount of debt issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.

-Bond issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures in both the government-wide and the fund financial statements.
+Premiums and discounts on debt issuances are reported as other financing sources and uses.
+Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as expenditures.